 The goal of serverless services such as Lambda, Azure Functions, and Google Compute Cloud Functions is the abstract away the infrastructure.
 Application developers write code that resides in repositories within these services.
 An event such as a writing a file to an object store or SQL query initiates the stored function.

 An example of a different type of computing is data services.
 Take a database as an example.
-Databases must serve as permanent storage for services such as payroll processing.
+Databases must serve as permanent storage for services such as small business payroll processing.
 While the payroll process may only run once a week, the database hosting the data must run consistently to serve other dependent systems such as time tracking systems.

 In server-centric computing, organizations may dedicate entire server instances to waiting on an event to trigger a function.
 In the era or cloud that wait time translates to wasted cost.
 The serverless code only consumes computing resources once called upon.
 Therefore, services such as Lambda optimize spend.
 Some customers my eliminate entire EC2 instances and primarily receive compute for free up to 1 million requests a month.